clhenrick/clhenrick.io/content/blog/2025-02-01-react-a11y-modal-dialog.md

 There are several ARIA attributes we can utilize to provide the Modal component's dialog element with an accessible name and description.

-For the dialog's accessible name we can use either `aria-labelledby` or `aria-label`.
-Most accessibility experts will implore you to use `aria-labelledby` as it references a text node in the DOM.
-This is important because many users of assistive tech are sighted, and being able to see the name as well as hear it announced will create a better user experience for them.
+For the dialog's accessible name we can use either the `aria-labelledby` or `aria-label` ARIA attributes.
+Most accessibility experts will implore you to use `aria-labelledby` as it has some advantages over `aria-label`.
+Since `aria-labelledby` references an existing text node in the DOM, it benefits sighted screen reader users who can see the name as well as hear it announced, creating a better user experience for them.
 On the other hand, the `aria-label` attribute's value is a string (text) that becomes the accessible name and is not visible to sighted users.

-An additional benefit of using `aria-labelledby` is that it will be translated to different languages by auto translate services such as in Google Chrome.
-The `aria-label` attribute may not be, so if localization and internationalization are important to you and/or your team prefer to reach for `aria-labelledby`.
+An additional benefit of using `aria-labelledby` is that it will be translated to different languages by auto translate services such as with Google Chrome.
+The `aria-label` attribute will not be, so a screen reader user who is using a different language will not hear accessible names announced in their preferred language.

-The same criteria goes for `aria-describedby` (will be visible to sighted users and get auto-translated) and `aria-description` (will not be visible to sighted users and will not be auto-translated).
+The same criteria goes for `aria-describedby`, the description is be visible to sighted users and will be auto-translated whereas `aria-description` will not be visible to sighted users and will not be auto-translated.

-So the "Too Long, Don't Read" (TL;DR, aka summary) of this is:
+So the "Too Long; Don't Read" (TL;DR, aka summary) of this is:

 - For a dialog's _accessible name_ prefer `aria-labelledby` when possible and then reach for `aria-label` as a last resort.